dokester/BayesicFitting/README.md

 # BayesicFitting

-A package for Bayesian model fitting and evidence calculation.
+A package for model fitting and bayesian evidence calculation.

 (In case you are wondering what that is about take a quick look at [this example.](./BayesicFitting/examples/sealevel.ipynb))